docker/cli/docs/reference/commandline/run.md

 When creating (and running) a container from an image, the daemon checks if the image exists in the local image cache.
-If the image is missing, an error is returned to the cli, allowing it to initiate a pull.
+If the image is missing, an error is returned to the CLI, allowing it to initiate a pull.

 The default (`missing`) is to only pull the image if it is not present in the daemon's image cache.
 This default allows you to run images that only exist